Carcinosoma: History of research

 In 1964, both C. punctatum and C. harleyi were still recognized as part of Carcinosoma following an emended diagnosis of the genus by Kjellesvig-Waering and American paleontologist Kenneth Edward Caster, though C. harleyi was only tentatively recognized.
 Further species recognized at the time were C. libertyi and C. logani (both from Ontario, Canada; C. logani was later found to be a crustacean and not a eurypterid at all), C. spiniferum (from New York, United States), C. newlini (from Indiana, United States), C. scorpioides and C. scoticus (both from Scotland).
 Out of these species, only C. newlini and C. scorpioides preserve the swimming legs, where the diagnostic characters of the genus are, which makes the assignment of the other species to Carcinosoma less secure.
 Kjellesvig-Waering and Caster also recognized Eusarcus and Carcinosoma to be distinct genera when revising the superfamily Carcinosomatoidea, and coined the replacement name Paracarcinosoma to designate the species previously assigned to Eusarcus.
 E. scorpionis was designated the type species.
 Caster and Kjellesvig-Waering made no mention of Embrik Strand or Eusarcana, and they were likely not aware of the existence of the previous name.
 In 2012, American paleontologists Jason A. Dunlop and James Lamsdell designated Paracarcinosoma as a junior synonym of Eusarcana per the taxonomic laws of priority.

+In 2025, Belgian paleontologist Peter Van Roy, along with his coauthors Jared C. Richards and Javier Ortega-Hernández described isolated appendages of a carcinosomatid eurypterid from the Early Ordovician Fezouata biota of Morocco.
+They tentatively assigned these specimens to Carcinosoma due to their robustness and erected the new species ?Carcinosoma aurorae, diagnosed by the paired articulating spines being of unequal length, the "positions of long and short spines alternating between podomeres," and the teeth of the gnathobases being "long and slender," to contain them.